-- 1. Report to your case manager's office, in person once every two weeks, and/or directed by your case manager. - 2.
+- 1. Report to your case manager's office in person, at least once per week, and/or as directed by your case manager. - 2.
 Attend substance abuse counseling and/or group sessions as directed by your treatment provider. - 3.
-Submit to random urinalysis and/or breath/blood tests at least three per week, or as directed by your case manager and/or treatment provider.
-(See page 16 for the procedure) - 4.
-Attend Alcohol Treatment Court every four weeks, or as directed by your case manager. - 5.
-Attend at least three self-help support meetings per week and provide written verification, as directed by your case manager.
-(See page 18) - 6.
-Continue contact with your sponsor at least once per week and provide written verification, as directed by the case manager. - 7.
-Attend one ATC/HHS Alumni meeting per month. - 8.
-Attend Victim Impact Panel by the end of Phase III (if not previously attended). - 9.
-Comply with Drivers Safety Plan. - 10.
-Participant must stay current with financial obligations, including but not limited to: monthly program participation fee, SCRAM fees, and OWI fine payment plan.
+Attend at least two self-help meetings per week and provide written verification, as directed by the case manager, if not currently in treatment.
+(See page 31) - 4.
+Obtain a sponsor/support person and provide written verification, as directed by the case manager. - 5.
+Submit to random drug and alcohol testing following SCRAM CAM, or as directed by your case manager and/or treatment provider.
+(See page 23 for the procedure) - 6.
+Attend OWI Treatment Court every two weeks, or as directed by your case manager.
+You will be required to stay until the end of each court session! - 7.
+Attend one OTC Alumni meeting per month. - 8.
+Recalibrate IID monthly. - 9.
+Complete an autobiography. - 10.
+Work toward employment or some other approved community activity. - 11.
+Participant must stay current with financial obligations and be assessed a monthly program fee by the end of Phase II, including but not limited to: monthly program participation fee, SCRAM fees, and OWI fine payment plan.

 I understand and agree to abide by all conditions of the Phase II Contract.
 Any violation of these conditions may result in possible sanctions, incarceration, return to Phase I or expulsion from the program.
+In order to advance to Phase III, you must have 30 days of consecutive sober/clean time.